apoulias/sonoff-diy-OTA-firmware/README.md

 python main.py
 ```

+## DO NOT try to flash firmware that is larger than 508KB.
+Use something like the tasmota-lite.bin and later from within tasmota, flash the complete firmware.

 ## Process explanation:
 1. Discover all Ewelink devices on the network using mDNS (thanks to zeroconf https://pypi.org/project/zeroconf).
 2. Select the device to upload the new firmware.